rust-lang/rust/src/doc/rustdoc/src/the-doc-attribute.md

 ## At the crate level

-These options control how the docs look at a macro level.
+These options control how the docs look at a crate level.

 ### `html_favicon_url`